Tom-Hirschberger/MMM-Serial-Notifications/README.md

 This module is inspired by https://github.com/thobach/MMM-Gestures.
 This module uses a newer version of the "serialport" library and does not need the additional webserver anymore!

-The Arduino directory contains examples i had written for my Arduino UNO R3 and my Arduino Mega 2560; the current examples use the APDS-9960 and HC-SR04 sensors to send messages which then will be watched and result in notifications.
+The example directory contains some implementations i use for my arduino boards (i.e. APDS-9960, VL53L0X and HC-SR04 sensors).

+In newer release also support for profiles has been included.
+You can add an profiles string to each notification.
+This makes it possible to use the same sensors for different purposes in different profiles. (i.e. use the APDS-9960 either to control the MMM-Spotify module and in a different page to control i.e. a radio plugin or something totally different).

 ## Installation
 ```sh